lsds/SEEP/README.md

 Seep is an experimental stream processing platform that is being developed by the Large-Scale Distributed Systems (LSDS) research group at Imperial College London.

 The system is currently under heavy development and should be considered an alpha release.
+In particular, this is a "feature" branch.
+A "stable" branch will be created once the first release comes.

 build -> binary build files